raspberrypilearning/creating-resources/markdown.md

 ### Links

-Links are created by giving the link text in square brackets immediately followed by round brackets containing the link URL:
+Links are created by giving the link text in square brackets, immediately followed by round brackets containing the link URL:

 ```
 Check out the [Raspberry Pi](http://www.raspberrypi.org/) website